boldlink/terraform-aws-ecs/tests/supportingResources/README.md

 The example stacks are used by BOLDLink developers to validate the modules by building an actual stack on AWS.

 Some of the modules have dependencies on other modules (ex.
-Ec2 instance depends on the VPC) so we create them first and use data sources on the examples to use the stacks.
+Ec2 instance depends on the VPC module) so we create them first and use data sources on the examples to use the stacks.

 Any supporting resources will be available on the `tests/supportingResources` and the lifecycle is managed by the `Makefile` targets.

+Resources on the `tests/supportingResources` folder are not intended for demo or actual implementation purposes, and can be used for reference.

 ### Makefile
 The makefile contained in this repo is optimized for linux paths and the main purpose is to execute testing for now.